Skip to content

 • Weeki Wachee: 68 miles

-3. Blueway RV Village
+3. Blueway RV Park & Resort

-Aerial of a pool with grass and RVs surrounding itThis newly acquired resort, named after the Great Calusa Blueway, a popular kayaking trail in the Fort Meyers area, and formerly known as Shady Acres.
+This newly acquired resort, named after the Great Calusa Blueway, a popular kayaking trail in the Fort Meyers area, and formerly known as Shady Acres.
 The trail encompasses three distinct regions on the coast of the Gulf of Mexico that run 190 miles along back bays, rivers, creeks, flats, and mangroves, meaning it’s the perfect spot for both kayaking and fishing.
 This community also has a picturesque campground setting where you can relax with your family under the stars and enjoy the occasional visit from the beautiful wildlife this area offers.

 Alongside the endless water expedition options, the property offers campfires, cornhole, and their very own horseshoe tournament!
 The pet agility course is just an addition for your furry friend.

-4. Chokoloskee Island Resort
+4. Chokoloskee Island RV Park & Resort

-Marina with palm trees and buildings around itAfter reaching our southernmost point of Florida’s southwest Gulf coast, Chokoloskee Island Resort, another of Cove’s newly acquired resorts is within reach.
+After reaching our southernmost point of Florida’s southwest Gulf coast, Chokoloskee Island RV Park & Resort, another of Cove’s newly acquired resorts is within reach.
 Simply a bridge separates the resort from the Everglades city, wher plenty of tasty restaurants and boat tours are located.
-If someone in your family considers themselves a fisherman, Chokoloskee Island Resort is the place for you as it neighbors the Everglades National Park.
+If someone in your family considers themselves a fisherman, Chokoloskee Island RV Park & Resort is the place for you as it neighbors the Everglades National Park.
 The resort offers an onsite marina with live bait, launch ramp, and slips where you can also rent a boat or kayak.

 If someone in your family doesn’t consider themselves a fisherman, have no fear!
 Chokoloskee Island is a popular area for kayaking because of the endless amounts of sheltered mangrove islands for exploring.
 Nearby are the 10,000 Islands National Wildlife Refuge and Shark Valley, each providing opportunities to admire the local wildlife.

-Along with its proximity to Everglades City, Chokoloskee Island Resort is only 45 minutes outside of Naples, Florida.
+Along with its proximity to Everglades City, Chokoloskee Island RV Park & Resort is only 45 minutes outside of Naples, Florida.
 For the dry land people in your family, there are a plethora of shops, sights to see and more to educate anyone on the history and culture of the local scene.

-5. Big Pine Key Resort
+5. Big Pine Key RV Park & Resort

-Canal with boats in it and a building next to itLast, but certainly not least, Big Pine Key Resort.
+Last, but certainly not least, Big Pine Key RV Park & Resort.
 Previously known as Big Pine Key Fishing Lodge, this resort is perfectly positioned in the middle keys at MM33.
 Occupying ten pristine acres between the Gulf of Mexico and the Atlantic Ocean, Big Pine Resort offers a friendly home-based to enjoy all that the Florida Keys have to offer.

 The resort offers plenty of activities to keep the whole family entertained.
 To be specific, beach bonfires, block parties and even more.
 Plus, there is a sunset happy hour every night!